Reducing our environmental footprint in Australia

-Roche has been recognised as the most sustainable healthcare company in the Dow Jones Sustainability Indices, every year since 2009.
+Roche has been recognised as one of the most sustainable healthcare companies in the Dow Jones Sustainability Indices, every year since 2009.

 In Australia, environmental sustainability forms an integral part of all our operations.
 We approach it with the same level of commitment as we do with any business-related activity, striving for continuous improvement wherever possible and economically viable.